The Home That Finally Breathes: Why Alignment Is Becoming the New Luxury

 There is a growing appetite for alignment between the inner state and the outer world.
 As people shed old identities and outgrown narratives, they need their environment to evolve with them.
 They need guidance to create spaces that are not relics of who they once were.
 They need support in designing a life that reflects who they are becoming.

 This is the work I have prepared for.
-This is the epoch that matches my skill.
-I am entering a market just as it becomes aware of its lack.
+This is the epoch that suits my skill.
+I am entering a market just as it becomes aware of its own lack.
 And I am offering what it needs before it knows to ask for it.

 The Path Forward

 My task now is simple.
 Speak this message.
 Plant it everywhere.
 Let people recognise themselves in these words.
-Let them identify the tension they have been living with but could not articulate.
-Let them understand that the discomfort they feel in their homes is not a failure.
+Let them identify the tension they have been living with but have not been able to articulate.
+Let them understand that the discomfort they feel at home is not a failure.
 It is misalignment.
 And misalignment is solvable.

 The world is ready.
 People are exhausted from performing their lives.
 They want to inhabit them.
 They want coherence.
-They want environments that feel like truth.
+They want environments that feel true.

 The next era of living is not about aesthetic mastery.
 It is about resonance.
 It is about homes that fit the soul and lives that fit the person.